 The Department of State is responsible for publishing the Priority Date Visa Bulletin showing the cut-oﬀ dates for which there are visas available.
 Because the bulletin lists “cut-oﬀ” dates, only dates prior to the listed dates are current.

 Priority dates can advance, and they can retrogress (move backwards).
 Whether the dates advance or retrogress depends on several factors, including the number of visas available, and the number of requests that the State Department receives for those visas.
 The Department of State’s goals are to make sure that all the available visas are used by the end of the Federal ﬁscal year, and to ensure that those who started the process ﬁrst, get to complete it ﬁrst.

 Whether priority dates will move, and whether they will move forwards or backwards, cannot be predicted.

-The links below give you Eng & Nishimura’s enhanced priority date listings.
+The links below give you Eng & Nishimura’s enhanced priority date listings for the years indicated.

 If you would like to know if you can ﬁle your adjustment of status application this month, the priority dates for ﬁling the application with USCIS are here: USCIS Adjustment of Status Filing Dates for the Current Month